FlutterKaigi/conference-app-2023/README.md

 ## Development

 See [Figma](https://www.figma.com/file/x71sECvdnsw8RTfKG0E4fB/FlutterKaigi-2023-App?type=design&node-id=11%3A1833&t=Dpxy1yUZMefElIjg-1) for the design of the FlutterKaigi 2023 official application.
 We use GitHub Issues for task management.
-Please do not contact core members indivisually, but use Issues and Discussions.
+Please do not contact core members individually, but use Issues and Discussions.

 ### Set up